-- Organize orientation for the team, with each LEA director prepared to provide an overview of the system, key strengths, and key challenges and a review of the visit schedule and protocols. - Develop an agenda with background information about who we are interviewing and the programs we will be visiting.
+- Organize orientation for the team, with each LEA director prepared to provide an overview of the system, key strengths, and key challenges and a review of the visit schedule and protocols - Develop an agenda with background information about who the team is interviewing and the programs to visit.

-Debrief & Create Post-Visit Reports
+Debrief & Create Post Visit Reports

-- Schedule a debrief with ERT members to review what we saw and identify key strengths and opportunities at the school, county, and state level - Develop a report on each visit (reviewed by the team) and time to discuss the visit and the report with schools and LEA leadership.
+- Schedule a debrief with ERT members to review the visit and identify key strengths and opportunities at the school, county, and state level. - Develop a report on each visit (reviewed by the team) and time to discuss the visit and the report with schools and LEA leadership.

-CTE Committee staff have developed a set of templates, tools and protocols to help structure and organize the visit work (these can be viewed in Appendix A).
-To inform our visit reports and school/LEA recommendations, the following data will be collected before or during the visits:
+CTE Committee staff have developed a set of templates, tools and protocols to help structure and organize the visit work (these can be viewed in the Appendix).
+To inform visit reports and school/LEA recommendations, the following data will be collected before or during the visits: